Potomac river 280 miles (west virginia, Maryland, washington d.c., virginia) Overall FKP Details

 Overall Fastest Known Paddle: TBD

 1st attempt: Nathaniel Gueltzau, age 34, of Burke, Virginia.
 Solo male (supported) category.
 Started on 8/29/25, unable to finish due to low water, injury and safety concerns.
 Trip report forthcoming.
+Nate paddled 48 miles over 12 hours and 44 minutes starting at 7:35am on August 29th, 2025.

 280 miles